not-so-sure/IronLoader_Repo/README.md

 https://nodejs.org

-After installing run these commands in command prompt: node -v npm -v
+After installing run these commands in command prompt:

+node -v

+npm -v

 You should have strings of numbers outputted

-## Create a new foler somewhere and cd to it
+## Create a new folder somewhere and cd to it
 then type in the console:

 npm init -y

-this smakes the package.json that you will need to overwrite / replace
+this makes the package.json that you will need to overwrite / replace

 Then run:

 npm install electron --save-dev

 And then paste the downloaded files into the new folder you created.

-It should be as simple as running: npm start
+It should be as simple as running:

+npm start

+If this doesnt work, please contact me